 Corals are stimulated to expand their polyps to feed by a number of influences.
 Temperature, the time of the day, the oxygen content of the water, water movement, the presence of food or sediment are the influencing factors.
 Coral polyps will expand and contract throughout the day and night, depending upon how much food is readily available.
 The Zooplankton contained in the coral polyps releases the amino acids glycine, glutathione and proline, which appear to induce a feeding response in most corals.

-Each Polyp Feeds Until Its Appetite Has Been Satisfied
+Polyps Feed Until Their Appetite Has Been Satisfied

 As the sun sets on the reef and the zooxanthellae reduce their photosynthetic activity (which is used for fueling a high rate of calcification for growth), there isn't much left for the corals to do but eat.